micans/bash-utils/README.md

    #   :: computes a value and selects it for output.

    #  If large numbers of columns are present/needed, it can be useful to select
    #  column names with a regular expression.
+A pattern that contains any of [({\*?^$
+   #  is assumed to be a regular expression rather than just a column name.
+   #  Use -F (fixed) to prevent regular expressions being used.
    #
 pick 'foo\d{2}$' < data.txt

    # As above, in a derived column select multiple input columns, then take the maximal value
    # across, giving it the new name foomax.
 Use -h to avoid printing out a column header.
+   # Currently addall, maxall, minall and joinall consume the entire stack.
    #
 pick foomax::'foo\d{2}$',maxall < data.txt
 ```